Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The more perfect a person is on the outside, the more demons they have on the inside."
+> "If there is a book that you want to read, but it hasn't been written yet, then you must write it."
-> — **Sigmund Freud**
+> — **Toni Morrison**

 ---